hakuhodo-technologies/scope-rl/README.md

 ## Overview

 *OfflineGym* is an open-source Python Software for implementing the whole procedure of offline Reinforcement Learning (offline RL), from data collection to offline policy learning, evaluation, and selection.
-Our software includes a series of modules to implement synthetic dataset generation and dataset preprocessing, Off-Policy Evaluation (OPE) estimators, and also Off-Policy Selection (OPS) methods.
-The software is also compatible with [d3rlpy](https://github.com/takuseno/d3rlpy), which provides the algorithm implementation of both online and offline RL methods, to streamline the implementation from learning and evaluation in a unified interface.
-It enables an easy, flexible and reliable experiment in offline RL research on any environment with [OpenAI Gym](https://github.com/st-tech/zr-obp)-like interface (from basic one to practical setup) and also simplify the practical implementation on a variety of customized dataset.
+Our software includes a series of modules to implement synthetic dataset generation and dataset preprocessing, Off-Policy Evaluation (OPE) estimators, and Off-Policy Selection (OPS) methods.

+This software is also compatible with [d3rlpy](https://github.com/takuseno/d3rlpy), which provides the algorithm implementation of both online and offline RL methods, to streamline the implementation from learning and evaluation in an unified interface.
+OfflineGym enables an easy, flexible and reliable experiment in offline RL research on any environment with [OpenAI Gym](https://github.com/st-tech/zr-obp)-like interface (from basic one to practical setup) and also simplify the practical implementation on a variety of customized dataset.

 Our software facilitate evaluation and algorithm comparison related to the following research topics: